Embracing Beautiful Brokenness

 So that mug I showed you that I received at the Carry Camp Retreat, you know this one.
 I was in love with this mug, I just knew I had to keep it in front of me at all times.
 So I brought it to my office at work to put it on my desk.
 Then, just a few days in it fell off my desk and onto the floor.
 In shock I just stared at it mostly in disbelief that it happened.
 I was just holding back tears.

-The first image was the front of the mug.
-And this one is the back.
 Do you see what I see?
 The front of the mug was completely unaffected.
 The design had no broken pieces or lines.
 How was that even possible?

 Then I clearly heard the Lord say, “This broken mug is a picture of you.
 You fall and you break apart into pieces.
 And I pick you and your pieces all up and push you forward in bravery.
 And all of those broken pieces become a part of who you are.
 They all form your story.”